 - For victims and survivors of abuse who need support, the National Domestic Violence Hotline is available 24/7.
 Call 1-800-799-7233 or 1-800-799-7233 for TTY.
 If you are unable to speak safely, you can log onto thehotline.org or text LOVEIS to 22522.
 The Virginia Department of Social Services also has a family violence and sexual assault hotline available 24/7 at 1-800-838-8238.

+- Curb the Crisis is a website that provides resources for people with addiction to opioids.
+Opioid overdoses have gone up sharply since the start of COVID-19.
+This website can connect you to treatment resources and support.
 Other local, state and national mental health and substance use disorder resources can be found in the Virginia Department of Behavioral Health and Developmental Services “Self-Help and Recovery Support Resources for Individuals at Home Guide," located here.

 Be kind--we need it now more than ever.